Penn State College of Medicine

 The five-year goals for the College of Medicine define a bold agenda that will define the future of the organization.
 The goals also directly support the University’s goals and foundations and will maximize the impact of investment in the COM as a vehicle to increase the reputation of the University as a premier health care education and research institution.
 Over the next five years, the COM will:

-- Translational Science – Become a recognized leader in translational sciences through unlocking the complex interactions of genetics, biological processes, socio-economics and life circumstances to improve understanding of human health and mechanisms of disease.
+- Discovery and Translational Science – Become a recognized leader in discovery and translational sciences through unlocking the complex interactions of genetics, biological processes, socio-economics and life circumstances to improve understanding of human health and mechanisms of disease.

-- Artificial Intelligence – Develop and apply the artificial intelligence, neural engineering, machine learning and informatics capabilities needed to make rapid advances in biomedical research, education, health outcomes and value-based patient care.
+- Biomedical Artificial Intelligence – Develop and apply the biomedical artificial intelligence, neural engineering, machine learning and informatics capabilities needed to make rapid advances in biomedical research, education, health outcomes and value-based patient care.

 - Health Systems Science – Develop future health care professionals and scientists who draw on the best practices of the humanities and biomedical and health systems sciences to enhance health and community impact.

-- Culture – Continually improve our culture; one that is inclusive, safe, respectful and supports the well-being and professional development of learners, staff and faculty.
+- Enhancing Our Culture of Excellence – Continually improve our culture; one that is inclusive, safe, respectful and supports the well-being and professional development of learners, staff and faculty.

 Goal One will be accomplished through the creation of the Center for Comprehensive Health Studies, and by attracting interdisciplinary teams of scientists and clinicians to solve some of the most complex problems in medicine.
 Our goal is to understand the biological, sociological and environmental contributions to health, human adaptation to stress, mechanisms of resilience and healthy aging as the keys to unlocking common pathways of diseases that have the greatest burden on health and quality of life, and greatest burden on society, such as cancer, cardiovascular disorders, infectious diseases and neurodegeneration.
 These challenges cannot be solved by just one specialty alone.
 Interdisciplinary research across the continuum of basic/lab, translational/animal models, clinical/patient-based and community/societal/policy (including health equity) is the best way to understand and address the complex nature of disease and overall health.
 Additionally, this center will provide a critical tool for COM, Penn State and Penn State Health to help address health equity challenges.